 Enable device notifications for login and firmware changes.
 Check cloud dashboards periodically for unfamiliar devices or sessions.

-10. Plan for end-of-life and secure disposal
+10. Plan device end-of-life and disposal

 Buying guide: what to look for in smart-home products